uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 Saving the project should automatically set the **project home** to the same location: you should see a green Project Home icon in the Browser panel.
 If that's not the case, go to `Project > Properties > General` and set `Project home` to the same folder.
 This dialogue is where we can also give the project a title.

 We need to install a plugin so that certain features work go to `Plugins > Manage and Install Plugins...` and `Search...` for "**SAGA**".
 From the list on options choose **Processing Saga NextGen Provider** then in the bottom right, click `Install Plugin`.
-This has been needed since QGIS 3.22 where the functionality with SAGA begin to degrade.
+You might also need to install SAGA (version 9 or above) on your computer, if not already available.
+(This has been needed since QGIS 3.22 where the functionality with SAGA began to degrade.)

 Let's now add an OpenStreetMap basemap to locate ourselves on the globe: `Browser panel > XYZ Tiles > OpenStreetMap` (double-click, or drag and drop into the Layers panel).